 Nothing could be further from the truth.
 While buying a new house is great because no one has lived in it and everything is brand new, from the carpet to the roof, this does not mean everything was put together right.

-If fact over my many years of experience I have found that we find some of the strangest problems and situations in brand new homes.
+In fact, over my many years of experience I have found that we find some of the strangest problems and situations in brand new homes.

 In one case we discovered that the main sewer drain line from the house had been collapsed under the weight of the tractor that was used to grade the front yard.
 The house partially flooded during the inspection.

-Another time the builder some how forgot to have any insulation put in the attic.
+Another time the builder somehow forgot to have any insulation put in the attic.
 That would have been a costly electric bill.

 And just one last example, was the home that both of the standing showers had been installed with no shower pans.
 Water literally ran down the exterior walls when the showers were tested.
 Since this was on the outside of the home, it may have been months or years before it was discovered.